anypossiblew/tiven.wang/_posts/articles/xs2/2016-11-04-hana-xs2-part5-access-hdi.md

 * TOC
 {:toc}

 Following the previous topic [HANA XS2 On-Premise part 4 - Nodejs with HDI][1] , I would like to introduce how to access HANA database in Node.js application in this article.
-The project code used by this topic can be downloaded from [Github][2].
+The project codes used by this topic can be downloaded from [Github][2].

 ## Setup New Module